How to Close The Deal with B2B Sales Closing Techniques

 However, it’s sometimes appropriate to share your standard terms or agreement with a prospect even earlier in the process, if it comes up organically.
 Providing this information in advance prompts your prospect to get eyes on the contract language early, address issues proactively, and prevent disagreement later in the sales cycle.

-Drive home pain points
+Drive home pain points & solution value

 If you’re still facing objections from a prospect in these late stages, you can always rely on those underlying pains they’re experiencing to influence the final decision.